ajax2411/MNIST-CNN/README.md

 Layers 1 through 3 use ReLU as an activation function.
 Using LogSoftmax for the output layer is an option.
 To do this, simply change the forward() function's return value from `return x` to `return LogSoftmax(x)`.

+## Loss Function and Optimizer
+This model uses Cross Entropy Loss as a loss function and Stochastic Gradient Descent as an optimizer.